jundis/CWSlack-SlashCommands/README.md

 6. Set Method to GET
 7. Copy the token
 8. Set a name, icon, and autocomplete text if wanted.
-9. Modify the config.php file with your companies values.
+9. Modify the config.php file with your companies values and timezone.
 10. Test it in Slack!

 ## cwslack-activities.php